benyakirten/r2api/README.md

 3. Dramatically reduced the size of the HTML files for the tests.
 Almost all of the tests were 100kb+ of bloatware.
 One was more than 600kb!
 Who needs that much for ONE RECIPE on their blog?
 I was worried about the approximately 200kb for my whole blog.
 Also I added tests for iamge identification for all the converters.
 4. Attached a third condition for GZConverter to look for the recipe image.

+0.2.1:
+1. Add type hinting for all functions/methods and better docstrings for the utility methods

 ## Why?
 I made this originally as several modules I would find useful for myself because I am often translating Italian recipes into English and changing the metric quantities in the recipe into imperial units.
 I saw it as an opportunity to release my first Python package.
 I tried to document and comment my code as best possible, but this is among my first projects that I have made completely on my own from the ground up.
 Feel free to contact me for any reason or put the issue on github/pull request/etc.